Uncovering the 1883 Locke and Montague Range

 like 1925- 2021

-This range had been covered up since 1926.
-This cabinet was placed on top.
+This range had been covered up since 1925.
+The dish cabinet was placed on top.
 The circle on the floor was where the water tank was connected to the range and to the brass pipes on the wall to upstairs.

 what we discovered underneath